syncfusion-content/maui-docs/MAUI/Chips/Getting-Started.md

 documentation: ug
 ---

-# Getting Started with .NET MAUI Chip
+# Getting Started with .NET MAUI Chips
 This section guides you through setting up and configuring a [Chip](https://www.nuget.org/packages/Syncfusion.Maui.Core) in your .NET MAUI application.
 Follow the steps below to add a basic Chip to your project.

 ## Prerequisites